donatorsky/go-validator/README.md

 ## Validation of nested objects

+It is possible to validate nested objects (i.e.: slice, array, map or struct) using the dot notation:

+- For slices and arrays: it refers to the index of element, e.g.: given `"slice": []int{1, 2, 3},`, `slice.1` refers to the value `2`.
+- For maps: it refers to the element by given key, e.g.: given `"map": map[string]int{"foo": 1, "bar": 2, "baz": 3},`, `map.bar` refers to the value `2`.
+- For structs: it refers to the field with same `validation` tag or field name if tag is not present, e.g.: given `"struct": {Foo: 1, Bar: 2, Baz: 3},`, `struct.Bar` refers to the value `2`.

-When map or struct contains a nested object (e.g.: slice, array, map or struct), you can also validate every single value of it by using `*` wildcard symbol.
+You can also validate every single value of slice and array by using `*` wildcard symbol.

 #### Example

 ```go
 type SomeRequest struct {
     SingleValue    int